Applications for 2020 are now open.

 Blessed are the peacemakers, for they shall be called children of God.

 Blessed are those who are persecuted for truth’s sake, for theirs is the Kingdom of Heaven.
 (Matthew 5 v9-10)

 When nonviolent peacemaking is given a real chance, it relieves suffering, invites atonement and forgiveness, and makes communities safer.
 In short, it transforms the world.

-For 10 years, FoR England has run the International Peacemakers’ Fund (IPF) in support of worldwide projects and non-profit organizations that promote nonviolence, making vital contributions to peace.
-The IPF provides financial support to grassroots initiatives that are working towards peace and reconciliation in war torn communities around the globe.
+For close to 15 years, FoR has run an International Peacemakers’ Fund (IPF).
+It provides financial support to grassroots initiatives that work towards peace and reconciliation in war torn communities around the globe.

-The projects are carefully selected, to ensure all use nonviolent methods to address causes of conflict, promote dialogue and build reconciliation.
+Projects are carefully selected to ensure all use nonviolent methods to address causes of conflict, promote dialogue and build reconciliation.
+Click here to find out more about the projects we have supported in the past.

 Donating to the fund

 Ready to make a difference?
-If you believe that peace is possible through the work of committed peacemakers, please make a donation – all are gratefully received, no matter how big or small.
-Click here to find out more about the projects we have supported in the past.
+If you believe that peace is possible through the work of committed peacemakers, please make a donation – all are gratefully received, no matter how big or small, and all contributions from individuals go directly to the selected projects.

 Sending a cheque?
 Please make it out to “Fellowship of Reconciliation” and include a note saying it is for IPF.
-Please use IPF as your reference on bank transfers.
+Please use IPF as your Special Instruction on bank transfers.